readthedocs/readthedocs.org/docs/features.rst

 We support multiple versions of your documentation, so that users can find the exact docs for the version they are using.
-We build this on top of the Version Control system that you're already using.
+We build this on top of the version control system that you're already using.
 Each Version on Read the Docs is just a tag or branch in your repository.

 You don't need to change how you version your code,